 If you live in a rural area, consider going to teaching hospital for your second opinion.

-And, if you can’t travel to another hospital/doctor, consider getting a second opinion on-line, for a fee, from programs including The Clinic at Cleveland Clinic.
+And, if you can’t travel to another hospital/doctor, consider getting a remote second opinion, from programs including The Clinic at Cleveland Clinic.
 Note that these services are not free, but may be covered by your health insurance.

 Finally, some employers provide second opinion services as part of their benefits offering – ask your Human Resources contact.